TrnsltLife/JiMEditor/Procedural/README.md

    - Advanced parameters
    - Generator log
    - (DONE) Able to use the generator in the campaign editor to create a random scenario (direct save is disabled)
- - Integrate visualizer to the actual editor window
+ - (DONE) Integrate visualizer to the actual editor window
-   - Automatic update on change
-   - Highlight on mouseover
  - Improve interaction with boardgame-elements (e.g. things not directly visible in the App)
  - Implement more StoryArchetypes (that can use the same templates than the old ones)
  - Implement side quests